Database on food systems updated with statistics on water, methane, food security and soya

 2. Vanham, D., S. Comero, B. M. Gawlik, et al. (2018): The water footprint of different diets within European sub-national geographical entities.
 Nature Sustainability 1(9), 518–525. doi:10.1038/s41893-018-0133-x

-3. United Nations Environment Program & Climate and Clean Air Coalition (2021): Global Methane Assessment: Benefits and Costs of Mitigating Methane Emissions.
-United Nations Environment Program, Nairobi
+3. United Nations Environment Programme & Climate and Clean Air Coalition (2021): Global Methane Assessment: Benefits and Costs of Mitigating Methane Emissions.
+United Nations Environment Programme, Nairobi

 4. Nature (2021): Control methane to slow global warming — fast.
 Nature 596(7873), 461–461.